 It's equally easy to write a parser for the postfix version.
-Again we'll start with a recogniser.
-The recogniser has a counter initialised to 0.
+Again we'll start with a checker.
+The checker has a counter initialised to 0.
 When it reads a module name it increments the counter.
-When it reads an \land or an \lor it decrements the counter.
-When it reads a \neg it does nothing.
+When it reads an "and" or an "or" it decrements the counter.
+When it reads a "not" it does nothing.
 If the counter remains positive until the end of the input, and is equal to 1 there, then the input is grammatically correct.
 Otherwise it is not.

-Here is the input "Probability Statistics \land Algebra Geometry $\land \lor$ " decorated with the values of the counter at each stage:
+Here is the input "Probability Statistics and Algebra Geometry and or" decorated with the values of the counter at each stage: